oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 #### 6.1.27.8 Vulnerability ID <a id='vulnerability-id'></a>

 For each item in `$.vulnerabilities` it MUST be tested that at least one of the elements `cve` or `ids` is present.
+If no `cve` is present and all items in `ids` contain `group_ids` or `product_ids`, it MUST be tested that each product mentioned in `product_status[*][*]` is assigned at least one item in `ids`.
+This is independent from whether the product is referenced directly or indirectly through a product group.

+> Without this rule, a product could be mentioned in a VEX that has no clear reference to a vulnerability identifier.
+> If a CVE is present, or at least one item in `ids` without `group_ids` and `product_ids`,
+> the corresponding vulnerability identifier applies to the vulnerability itself and therefore to all products mention in this vulnerability.

 The relevant value for `$.document.category` is: